 The cost of the solar screens also depends on the type of screen fabric you want.
 Generally, these screens are made of special window screen mesh, mostly a polyester weave.
 Sometimes, they are made with the added durability of PVC coating.

 For instance, Textilene® is designed to block up to 90% of the sun’s heat.
 It cuts out maximum glare while providing excellent daytime privacy.
-Basically, the more UV and infrared you block, the more you pay.
+The more UV and infrared you block, the more you can expect to pay.

 Openness factor